moggieuk/Happy-Hare/README.md

 <br>

 ## ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) Filament loading and unloading sequences
 Happy Hare provides built-in loading and unloading sequences that have many options controlled by settings in `mmu_parameters.cfg`.
-These are grouped into "modules" that control each step of the process and vary slightly based on the capabilities of your particular MMU.
+These are grouped into "modular phases" that control each step of the process and vary slightly based on the capabilities of your particular MMU.
 Normally this provides sufficent flexibility of control.
 However, for advanced situations, you are able to elect to control the sequences via gcode macros.
 This capabiltiy is discussed later.

 ### Understanding the load sequence: